sanjanatg/Stack-implementation-using-Singly-linked-list-in-C./README.md

 Input:

 The program will prompt you to enter the maximum size of the stack.
-You'll then be presented with a menu to choose from the following operations:
+You'll then be presented with a menu to choose from the following operations:<br>
-1: Push an element onto the stack
+1: Push an element onto the stack<br>
-2: Pop an element from the stack
+2: Pop an element from the stack<br>
-3: Display the stack and exit
+3: Display the stack and exit<br>

 Output:

-The program will display appropriate messages for stack overflow, underflow, and successful operations.
+The program will display appropriate messages for stack overflow, underflow, and successful operations.<br>
 It will also print the elements of the stack when you choose to display them.